Knowledge Center

 Which one keeps its height longer?

 Fill-free generally holds a set height more consistently, because there's no loose mass to migrate under nightly pressure.
+That's about where the material sits, not about how long the material lasts — both constructions soften with age.

 Is loose fill a worse choice?